brandur/sorg/content/passages-drafts/001-portland.md

 platforms like Facebook and Twitter.

-I hope you'll like it, but at any if time you no longer want to receive it, you can easily unsubscribe by [clicking here][unsubscribe].
+I hope you'll like it, but at any if time you no longer want to receive it, you can unsubscribe instantly by [clicking here][unsubscribe].

 ## Portland (#portland)